-OHA has worked with the private payer community to aggregate in one location the plans’ changes related to COVID-19 testing and claims.
+OHA works daily with the private payer community to aggregate in one location the plans’ changes related to COVID-19 testing and claims.
 Members can log in to view the updates here.

 OHA has aggregated COVID-19 financial relief opportunity information to provide an overview of federal and state funding opportunities available to hospitals and health systems through the CARES Act.